Spot the early signs of spring

 Don’t overlook the undergrowth.
 Peacock and comma butterflies like nettles and the small tortoiseshell can be seen on brambles.
 If you are around at dusk, you may hear the rustlings of roe deer or badgers.

 Headley Heath’s varied landscapes and rich habitats offer a treasure trove of wildlife.
-Why not make 2018 the year you learn more?
+Why not make this year a time for you to learn more?